Parish Safety in the Continued Pandemic:

 Christ Church – St. Michael’s Parish is first and foremost a worshipping community.
 As Christians, we come together around the communion table week after week to worship and celebrate God through our savior Jesus the Christ.
 Prayer, reading of scripture, teaching, hymns and songs of praise, and the celebration of the Holy Eucharist define and shape our Sunday morning experience.

 As Episcopalians, and probably more than any other contemporary religious group, we are people of a prayer book.
 The Book of Common Prayer guides our common worship and private devotions and is the source of most of our theology—how we speak about God, Christ, and the Holy Spirit.

 At Christ Church, we have many opportunities for public worship.
-We offer Holy Eucharist, both Rite One and Rite Two; Evensong, a sung evening service; and various monthly and seasonal services providing meaningful worship of God.
+We offer Holy Eucharist, both Rite One and Rite Two.
 Each of our services is described below in greater detail.

 Sunday 8:00 AM – Traditional Language Eucharist (Year-round)

 At 8:00 AM throughout the calendar year we offer the service of Holy Eucharist: Rite One, with sermon.
 This service appeals to those individuals who prefer an earlier service time or the more traditional language similar to what was found in the 1928 Prayer Book.
 Nevertheless, we are inclusive in our language and the service includes piano and organ voluntaries, as well as a closing hymn.
 Congregation members enjoy this service’s contemplative nature.

 The 10:15 AM service on Sunday mornings features the Chancel Choir, said Eucharist and sermon.
 The language of the prayers in this service is contemporary, or common speech, again with inclusive language.
 This is the larger of our two Sunday morning services.